prithvirao/NLP-Project-1/README.md

 # Reproducable Results
 This sample code has been set to obtain 100 tweets per day for keyword 'earthquake'.
 The code works in real-time, so when the code was run, the no of days was set to 5, thus summarization started from 2023-02-22.
-To obtain the same results as shown in the jupyter notebook,
-**please change the value of no of days with respect to the current date**
-so that the results start from 2023-02-22.
+To obtain the same results as shown in the jupyter notebook, `please change the value of no of days with respect to the current date in GMT` so that the results start from 2023-02-22.
 In the jupyter notebook we have also highlighted the part from where you can change the no of days.